sdatspun2/deprecation-header/draft.md

 # Sunset

-In addition to the deprecation related information, if the resource provider wants to convey to the client application that the deprecated resource is expected to become unresponsive at a specific point in time, the {{Sunset}} header could be used in addition to the `Deprecation` header.
+In addition to the deprecation related information, if the resource provider wants to convey to the client application that the deprecated resource is expected to become unresponsive at a specific point in time, the {{?RFC8594}} header could be used in addition to the `Deprecation` header.

 Following example indicates that the resource in context has been deprecated since version v2 and its sunset date is Friday, November 11, 2020 at 23:59:59 GMT.